- My Account

 Grants to Individuals Database includes profiles of 10,000 grantmakers with details on funders that provide scholarships, fellowships, grants, and a wide range of financial support to individuals such as students, artists, and researchers.
 Access is available at Maring-Hunt Library only, using the link on MPL’s Databases page.
-Currently, you may use your own laptop or mobile device outside Maring-Hunt Library if you connect to our Wi-Fi network, or you may call Maring-Hunt library during business hours to request a PC Express appointment.
+Currently, you may use your own laptop or mobile device outside Maring-Hunt Library if you connect to our Wi-Fi network, or you may visit Maring-Hunt library in-person during business hours for a computer session up to 60 minutes.

 Note about the scope of these databases: